snd/hinoki/README.md

 dependency injection can simplify such systems greatly !

-**dependency injection is simple:** a component declares the names of its dependencies: the other components it needs. dependency injection then hands each component its dependencies. regardless of how complex the dependency graph is.
+**dependency injection is simple:** a component declares the names of the other components it needs. dependency injection then hands each component these declared dependencies. regardless of how complex the dependency graph is.

 one of hinoki's main concepts is the **factory**:
-a **factory** is simply a function which returns a component. the parameters of a factory are the names of the other components that component depends on. when passed to hinoki the factory gets called with the right components (dependencies) as function parameters.
+a **factory** is simply a function which returns a component. the parameters of a **factory** are the names of that component's dependencies.

+given a bunch of factories hinoki figures out the dependency tree and ensures that each **factory** gets called with the right components (dependencies) as arguments.

 **there's much more to hinoki but that is the most important point.**

-you no longer need to write any boilerplate to wire up and connect the parts of your application.
+you no longer need to write any boilerplate to wire up and connect the components of your application.

-nothing is hardwired. everything is mockable. every part is easy to test in isolation.
+nothing is hardwired. everything is mockable. every component is easy to test in isolation.

 manual wiring boilerplate disappears.